 A kit home, also known as a flatpack, has many benefits, including they are:

-Here are the kit homes available for delivery in SA:
+Here are the companies that build and deliver kit homes in SA:

 Extra Costs for Having a Granny Flat in SA

-Your local Council, under the Local Government Act, has the power to charge separate rates for granny flats.
+Under the Local Government Act, your local Council is able to charge separate rates for granny flats.
 These have been known to be up to $840 a year.

-If you request more bins for the occupants of the granny flat, you may also be charged a fee for this – roughly $42 a year.
+If you request more bins for those occupying the granny flat, you may also be charged a fee of roughly $42 per year for this.

-So, although you are allowing a family member to live there rent-free, be aware of these additional costs.
+So, although you are letting a family member live there rent-free, be aware of these additional prices.

 List of Granny Flat Builders in SA